 What is an Eton Mess

-It’s an odd name for sure, but the first half of the name comes from Eton College where the dish is thought to have originated, and the latter half is descriptive.
-With crumbled crisp meringue and strawberries held together with sweetened whipped cream, an Eton Mess isn’t the neatest looking dessert in the world, but what it lacks in symmetry, it more than makes up for in taste.
+It's an odd name for sure, but the first half of the name comes from Eton College where the dish is thought to have originated, and the latter half is descriptive.
+With crumbled crisp meringue and strawberries held together with sweetened whipped cream, an Eton Mess isn't the neatest looking dessert in the world, but what it lacks in symmetry, it more than makes up for in taste.
 And it's less fussy and complicated than it's cousin Pavlova, so you may end up making it more frequently.

 How to make an Eton Mess